-- Using the data, describe the relationship between long-term interest rates and household net savings rates.
-Include in your descriptions a one-number summary of the strength of the association between the two variables. - 4.
-Using the data, describe the relationship between long-term interest rates and unemployment rates.
-Include in your descriptions a one-number summary of the strength of the association between the two variables. - 5.
-Using the data, describe the relationship between long-term interest rates and gross domestic product (gdp).
+3. Using the data, describe the relationship between long-term interest rates and household net savings two variables.

+4. Using the data, describe the relationship between long-term interest rates and unemployment rates.

+Include in your descriptions a one-number summary of the strength of the association between the

+- 5. Using the data, describe the relationship between long-term interest rates and gross domestic product (gdp).
 Include in your descriptions a one-number summary of the strength of the association between the two variables. - 6.
 Of the following two variables, which one has the weaker linear association with long-term interest rates: (i) wage rate; or (ii) government net lending rate?
 Explain your choice in one sentence. - 7.
 Fit a multiple regression to the data using interest rates and time period as covariates, and gdp as the response variable.